Storage Technologies Overview

 For more information, see What's New in SMB in Windows Server 2012 R2.

-Introduced in Windows Server 2012, Data Deduplication involves finding and removing duplication within data without compromising its fidelity or integrity.
+Find and remove duplication within data without compromising its fidelity or integrity.
 The goal is to store more data in less space by segmenting files into small variable-sized chunks (32–128 KB), identifying duplicate chunks, and maintaining a single copy of each chunk.
 Redundant copies of the chunk are replaced by a reference to the single copy.
 The chunks are compressed and then organized into special container files in the System Volume Information folder.

 Data Deduplication is ideal for numerous workloads including: